 Treatment of Parkinson's disease includes a combination of medication, exercise and therapy, and lifestyle modifications.
 While exercise is the most important component of the treatment regimen, medications are also necessary when symptoms begin to interfere with daily function.

 Medications are chosen with the individual patient's needs, goals and risk of side effects in mind.
 Many of the drugs used in treating Parkinson's disease work to boost the levels of dopamine in the brain, thereby improving the brain's ability to control movement.
-Some symptoms, such as speech and balance problems, respond best to targeted therapy.

 Resources for Parkinson's Disease